smaurice101/readthedocs/docs/source/tmlbuilds.rst

       'groupid' : '',  # << leave blank
       'topicid' : '-1',   # << leave as is
       'pathtoalgos' : '', # << this is specified in fullpathtotrainingdata in STEP 5
       'array' : '0', # 0=do not save as array, 1=save as array
+      'HPDEADDR' : 'http://' # Do not modify
     }
     ######################################## DO NOT MODIFY BELOW #############################################